jdittrich/ep_autocomp/README.md

 * `processEditEvent`: define if ep_autocomp should handle ace edit events (user editing a word).
 Default: true
 * `showOnEmptyWords`: define if suggestions should be displayed even when user didn't type any word.
 Useful for plugins that control when suggestions are displayed or not.
 Default: false
 * `ignoreLatinCharacters`: define if Latin characters should be considered the same as their non-Latin equivalents.
 Ex: user types "a", suggestions include words like "ál", "ão", etc. Default: false
+* `enableShowSuggestionWithCtrlAndSpace`: define if ep_autocomp should display the suggestions when user presses the shortcut CTRL + SPACE.
+Default: true

 ### Advanced customization